sjiaire/cr-site-natacha/content/rental_apartments/intimate-kagugu.md

 **Furnished 2-Bedroom Apartment for Rent - Kagugu**

-Stay in this delightful 2-bedroom furnished apartment located on the top floor of a contemporary building of Kagugu nearby Kinyinya Sector Office.
-Kagugu is a quiet and fancy neighborhood close to shops and international schools.
+Stay in this delightful 2-bedroom furnished apartment located on the 2nd floor of a contemporary building of Kagugu nearby Kinyinya Sector Office.
+Kagugu is a fancy neighborhood close to shops and international schools.

-This intimate residence is specious and clean.
+This intimate residence is spacious and clean.
 It has a vast lounge, an American kitchen, 2 comfortable bedrooms including an en suite and a bathroom.
 In addition, security and maid services are complimentary!

 Outdoor, there is large balcony with a panoramic view and shared parking space.